 2 LGBTQ representation is also a priority.
 We are working on gathering this data for our employee population.

-3 This data is as of June 2020 unless otherwise noted.
+3 This data is as of January 2021 unless otherwise noted.
+We update this data periodically and it is subject to change at any time.

 4 We define “senior” based on a compensation threshold as we believe it is the best proxy for responsibility and influence in a career.